 Choosing an open adoption means you are giving your child the benefit of knowing and loving not just you, but their birth parent(s), too.
 You can talk to your child about their adoption from day one, so they can know where they came from and how their life story began.

 Being open and candid about this encourages your child to ask questions and get to know who they are.
-As they get older, you can talk to them about the two birth certificates that they may have, and they can grow up understanding the truth about their story.
+Eventually, as they get older, you can talk to them about the two birth certificates that they may have, and they can grow up understanding the truth about their story.

 Adapting your discussions to your child’s developmental stage is important.
 But no matter what, keep these things in mind.